TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design and Planning.md

 This document should not be thought of as an outline.
 Rather, this document explains the goal and specific things that the reader should understand.
 Armed with these expectations, each team is expected to design an appropriate document to accomplish the goal and appropriately educate their stakeholders.

+### Big Picture Goal of the document

+The goal of the conceptual design and planning document is to leave the reader understanding the (1) fully formulated problem, (2) fully decomposed conceptual solution, (3) the constraints and where they arise from, (4) how the constraints will be analytically (not experimentally) validated, and (5) a detail design schedule (with an explanation of why it is optimal).

+The above is NOT an outline.
+It is the goal of the document.
+Consider all the requirements given herein and devise an outline that will accomplish the requirements.

 ### Conceptual Design and Design Planning Objectives

 The general purpose of conceptual design and planning is to identify a concept and process that will: